francetr/times-2dfilter/Rapport.md

 ### 2.3.
 Mean filter

-The results of this benchmark are represented in Figure 11.
+The results of the benchmark on ImageJ are represented in Figure 11.

 <center><img src = "./img/mean/boxplots.png" width=600> </img></center>
 <span style = "font-size:10px"><b>Figure 11.</b> Representation of the benchmark for the mean filter of ImageJ </span>
 <br/><br/>

 We obtain 4 graphics (one per type of image) which contains 3 boxplots (one per size of image) comparing the differences of time processing.
 We notice no real differences of time processing regarding image types.
 However it is not the case for the size that shows the bigger the image is, the longer the processing last.

+Those obtained for the TIMES application are in the figure X

 ## 3. Discussion
 The several benchmarks performed allowed us to observe certain behaviors for the different plugins tested.